sahki-abderrahemane/llm-finetuning-platform/README.md

 * Benchmark different training strategies.
 * Evaluate model quality using automatic and LLM-as-a-Judge metrics.
 * Export trained models for deployment.
-* Integrate the final model into MentorAI.
+* Integrate the final model into other ai powered apps.

 ---